Roasted Herb Potatoes

 - Season with additional salt and pepper to serve.

-Fingerling, Rose Gold, or Inca Gold potatoes or a mixture of waxy New Potatoes are a delicious and colorful variation to use when cooking with this recipe.
-Save some rosemarry and thyme sprigs to decorate the serving platter or dinner plates.
+Fingerling, rose gold, or Inca gold potatoes or a mixture of new potatoes are a delicious and colorful variation to use when cooking with this recipe.
+Save some rosemary and thyme sprigs to decorate the serving platter or dinner plates.
+For a little heat, stir in some cayenne pepper!

 What others are saying